Written by: Corey Janoff

 The list goes on.
 I literally could have spent thousands of dollars on warranties for all the stuff I have purchased over the last few years.
 And so far, none of those products have broken!

 The zipper on the jeans still works.
 The TV still works. iPad is still running.
 I didn’t have to cancel any airline flights.
 I made it to all the concerts & shows that I purchased tickets to.
 Car is still working.
 I just got a new laptop, despite the old one running strong for almost six years (it was starting to slow down).
-All the baby stuff is still functional as mentioned in the.
+All the baby stuff is still functional as mentioned in the post from two weeks ago.

 If I bought all the warranties I was offered, I would have wasted thousands of dollars, since all of my products have lasted beyond the extended warranty period (knock on wood).
-By putting the money I would have spent on warranties in a, on the off chance one or two of the products break, I have the funds available to repair or replace them.
+By putting the money I would have spent on warranties in a high interest savings account, on the off chance one or two of the products break, I have the funds available to repair or replace them.

-Everyone knows they should have some.
+Everyone knows they should have some money set aside in savings for emergencies.
 Your emergency reserve fund is your extended warranty on all of the stuff you buy.
 If you have money in savings, you don’t need to spend extra money on warranties.

 Are Warranties Worth It?